Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

 4. Click **Update** to save your changes.

 ::: info
- Application users need to register their security key/biometrics via the MyAccount app prior to using passwordless login for applications.
-Make sure to educate them on registration steps.
-Learn more about <a :href="$withBase('/guides/user-self-service/register-security-key/')">Register FIDO2 security key via MyAccount</a>.
+ Application users need to register their security keys/biometrics via the My Account app prior to using passwordless login.
+Ensure they are familiar with how to <a :href="$withBase('/guides/user-self-service/register-security-key/')">register a security key/biometrics via My Account.</a>
 :::

 ## Try it out